gatsbyjs/gatsby/docs/docs/gatsby-link.md

 or

-You can also pass state to pages when you use Link e.g.
+You can also pass state to pages when you use `Link`:

 ```javascript
 <Link